 For a truly regal wedding, you need a truly opulent colour palette and luxurious gold absolutely has to make an appearance here.
 From thick gilt-edged wedding invitations through to gold charger plates and glittering details, there’s no doubting that golden accents will give you a wedding day fit for a queen.

 Now as every girl knows, a dreamy wedding dress is essential and a Princess gown is oh-so perfect.
 These gowns, with their full skirts are quintessentially bridal and, when teamed with a show-stopping train, they’re perfect for regal weddings.
 Royal brides always wear veils and, of course, an exquisite tiara is a must-have.
-Happily Glitzy Secrets can provide you with all the jewels you could ever wish for!
+Happily Glitzy Secrets can provide you with all the crystal jewels you could ever wish for!

 For little flower girls, Nicki Macfarlane is the only name you need to know.
 Her beautifully traditional gowns are the thing that little girls’ dreams are made of and as she designed the mini-gowns worn by the flower girls at the wedding of the Duke & Duchess of Cambridge, these really are perfect.

 If your prince doesn’t have a military uniform to wear then a top hat and tails would be the obvious choice or you could opt for a black-tie dress code as a sophisticated and formal alternative.
 Just don’t forget a traditional buttonhole and a well turned-out ‘supporter’, the Royal title for best men.

 When it comes to styling your regal wedding, you need to think big.
 Resplendent and impressive floral arrangements should tower upwards from the tables (well, you’ve got grand ballrooms to fill after all!) and there should be plenty of candlelight.
 Golden charger plates, exquisite cutlery and fabulous glassware should all combine to create splendidly luxurious tables.